Instant Pot Refried Beans

 - When 30 minutes is up, use QUICK RELEASE to release the pressure.
 (Be sure to add 5-10 minutes cooking time if your beans are old.)

-- While the beans are cooking, chop the onion, mince garlic (or use minced garlic from a jar), and get the can of green chiles and salt ready.
+- While the beans are cooking, chop the onion, mince garlic (or use Minced Garlic (affiliate link) from a jar), and get the can of diced green chiles (affiliate link) and salt ready.

 - Add those ingredients to the cooked beans.
 Lock lid again, set Instant Pot to MANUAL, HIGH PRESSURE, and 10 minutes.
 Let the pressure release naturally.